farrandi/dsci_563/lecture5_563.md

 #### Success of word2vec

 - Can do analogy tasks

   - e.g. man to king as women to (queen)
   - **MAN : KING :: WOMAN : ?**
   - solce by: $\vec{X} = \vec{\text{KING}} − \vec{\text{MAN}} + \vec{\text{WOMAN}}$

+- There are some biases in the word embeddings because they are trained on biased data

 <img src="images/5_analogy.png" width="300">

+### Other Word Embeddings

+#### FastText

+- NLP library by Facebook research
+- Includes an algorithm which is an extension to word2vec
+- Helps deal with unknown words elegantly
+- Breaks words into several n-gram subwords
+- Example: trigram sub-words for berry are ber, err, rry
+  - Embedding(berry) = embedding(ber) + embedding(err) + embedding(rry)

+#### gloVe (Global Vectors for Word Representation)

+- Starts with the co-occurrence matrix
+  - Co-occurrence can be interpreted as an indicator of semantic proximity of words
+- Takes advantage of global count statistics
+- Predicts co-occurrence ratios
+- Loss based on word frequency